syncfusion/blazor-docs/src/gantt/gantt-chart/sorting.md

 To sort multiple columns, press and hold the CTRL key and click the column header.
 You can clear sorting of any one of the multi-sorted columns by pressing and holding the SHIFT key and clicking the specific column header.

 To enable sorting in the Gantt Chart component, set the `AllowSorting` property to true.
-Sorting options can be configured through the `SortSettings` property.
+Sorting options can be configured through the `GanttSortSettings` property.

 ```csharp
 @using Syncfusion.Blazor.Gantt